 - Material & construction;

-- Product color (consider including Pantone color codes where applicable); and
+- Product colour (consider including Pantone colour codes where applicable);

-- Markings & labeling (e.g. UL or the voltage rating for electronics, hang tags)
+- Markings & labelling (e.g. UL or the voltage rating for electronics, hang tags)

 Examples of on-site tests and checks are: